condg/condg.github.io/events.md

 ## Conferences
 ---------------------------------------

-### QA or the Highway (Feb 7th, 2017)
-[QA or the Highway](https://qaorthehighway.com/) is a regional, professional conference featuring real world experience and thought leadership in the QA and testing industry.
-The QA or the Highway conference will be held on Tuesday, February 7, 2017 at the Ohio State University Student Union in Columbus, Ohio.

 ### Stir Trek (May 5th, 2017)
 [Stir Trek](http://stirtrek.com/) is a one-day conference focused on teaching software developers, and others in the industry, the latest and greatest in technologies, techniques, and tools.
 The full day of content is always concluded with a private screening of a blockbuster film on its opening day.